8A4-class ROUV: History

 The 8A4's origins trace back to the RECON-IV ROUV.
 China has operated ROUVs to support its offshore oil and salvage operations since the 1980s, such as Hysub 10 ROUVs and Hysub 40 ROUVs supplied by the Canadian firm International Submarine Engineering in British Columbia.
 The Shanghai Salvage Bureau deployed Hysub 40 ROUVs and proved them to be a successful platform for offshore oil drilling, salvage, and rescue missions.
 However, foreign-built ROUVs were too expensive for wide adoption by the People's Liberation Army Navy (PLAN).
 As a result, China decided to develop its version of ROUVs with similar capabilities.

-One of the first Chinese-built ROUVs was the RECON-IV ROUV, which was developed jointly by the Shenyang Institute of Automation of the Chinese Academy of Science and Perry Oceanographic (later purchased by Lockheed Martin) of Riviera Beach, Florida.
+One of the first Chinese-built ROUVs was the RECON-IV ROUV, which was developed jointly by the Shenyang Institute of Automation of the Chinese Academy of Sciences and Perry Oceanographic (later purchased by Lockheed Martin) of Riviera Beach, Florida.
 The design was based on Perry Oceanography's RECON-III ROUV, and RECON-IV's development facilitated technology transfer between the two organizations.

 The RECON-IV ROUV was adopted by the People's Liberation Army Navy for salvage and rescue operations.
 However, like earlier ROUVs, the RECON-IV was primarily designed for civilian operations, which limited military applications such as cutting through the specialized steel used in submarines, and opening valves on sinking vessels.
 The limitations of the civilian model and the needs of the People's Liberation Army Navy prompted a follow-up design.